Design Project 3: Low-fidelity Prototyping

 Deliverables

 Team Report: One report per team.
 Your report should be submitted as a zip file.
 The main report should be written in Markdown (please use the .md extension).
-Name the file with your team name, and submit it by the submission link provided.
-You can submit multiple times until the deadline, and we’ll use the most recent version for grading.
+Name the file with your team name and submit it in KLMS.